 This warm and cozy Apple Cinnamon Baked Oatmeal is a great way to get ahead on meal prep for the week.
-You can make this during the weekend and enjoy all week long.
-Quick and easy healthy breakfast to make, reheats wonderfully!
+You can make this on lazy weekend mornings and enjoy all week long.
+It’s a quick and easy healthy breakfast perfect for the fall season!

 If you’re looking for more apple oatmeal recipes, try my Instant Pot Steel Cut Oats with Apples or Vegan Apple Cinnamon Oatmeal Cookie Bars.

-- eggs – to help provide structure and hold the oatmeal bake together.
+- eggs – eggs provide structure and hold the oatmeal bake together.
 Flax eggs will work as well, your oatmeal will just be a bit more dense.

-- oil – Use a mild tasting oil such as avocado or light olive oil.
-But you can also use melted and cooled coconut oil.
+- oil – use a mild tasting oil such as avocado or light olive oil.
+You can also use melted and cooled coconut oil.
 Just make sure the eggs are room temperature so the oil doesn’t solidify when mixing.

 - maple syrup – adding a little sweetness to the base with just a touch of maple syrup.
 Feel free to serve with more to your liking.